The Arab-Israeli Wars, 1967–1973

 A solid, detailed account of the three wars and their political background, based partially on primary sources.
 Morris’s ability to combine a balanced analytical discussion with excellent command of events make this part of his book the best concise history of the 1967–1973 period.

 Shlaim, a revisionist historian, challenges the traditional approach to the conflict that blamed the Arabs for its continuation.
-In his discussion of the 1967–1973 period, he presents a convincing argument to show that while Jordan and Egypt came very close to accept the “peace for territory” formula, Israel rejected it, thus making the 1973 war inevitable.
+In his discussion of the 1967–1973 period, he presents a convincing argument to show that while Jordan and Egypt came very close to accept the “land for peace formula, Israel rejected it, thus making the 1973 war inevitable.

 van Creveld, Martin.
 The Sword and the Olive: A Critical History of the Israeli Defense Force.
 New York: Public Affairs, 2002.